Jørgen Friis

+Jørgen Friis (died 1616 in Skørping) was a Danish lord and Governor-general of Norway from 1601 to 1608.

-The Danish nobility of the period had secured to themselves a monopoly on a number of administrative offices; this preference continued until 1620.
-Jørgen Friis was a member of that small class of upper nobility whose members could aspire to the highest positions in Denmark-Norway, including membership on the national council (riksråd).
-He became Governor-general of Norway (statholder) in 1601 and initiated a major effort to revise the Norwegian law.
-His activity led to issuance of Christian IV’s Norwegian Law of 1604, which as essentially a translation into Danish of the older Norwegian law of Magnus law-mender established and recorded in Norwegian in 1274 and 1276.
+During his lifetime, the Danish nobility had a monopoly on a number of administrative offices.
+Friis was a member of that small class of upper nobility whose had access to the highest positions in Denmark-Norway, including membership on the riksråd.
+He became Governor-general of Norway in 1601 and initiated a major effort to revise the Norwegian law which led to Christian IV’s Norwegian Law of 1604.

-Early life
+Personal life

-Friis belonged to an early noble line from southern Jutland, which has been traced back to at least the mid 1300-century, based on the earliest recording of their coat-of-arms.
+The date of Friis' birth is unknown, though it is likely that he was born at Nes Castle in Denmark.
+His father, Ivar Friis (died 1557), was the lord at Nes, and his mother was Sophie Andersdatter Glob (died after 1574).
+His family was part of an early noble line from southern Jutland, which has been traced back to at least the mid 1300-century, based on the earliest recording of their coat-of-arms.
 The family belonged to the leading noble circles in Jutland, and Jørgen Friis had an upbringing that was common for young men of his standing.
-As a young man he experienced military action when in 1576 he served in the king’s retinue during a campaign into Mecklenburg.
+As a young man he experienced military action when in 1576 he served in the king's retinue during a campaign into Mecklenburg.

+He was married three times, first on 2 August 1573 to the Danish nobelwoman Anne Pallesdatter Juel (died 19 December 1576), daughter of Palle Juel (died 1585), the judge in Nordjylland and Anne Lykke (died 1585).
+His second marriage was to the Danish nobelwoman Else Bjørnsdatter (1558–1594), daughter of the danish national counselor Bjørn Andersen (1532–1583) and Sidsel Truidsdatter Ulfstand (died 1561).
+His third marriage was to the Norwegian nobelwoman Lisbeth Christoffersdatter Galle (died 1616), daughter of the lord of Steinvikholm, Christoffer Galle (died 1555) and Birte Clausdatter Bille (1534–1613).
+She served as Acting County Sheriff of the County of Vinstrupgård, taking charge of the tenantry after the death of her first husband, Eggert Ulfeldt.

+Friis had a total of twelve children: four daughters and eight sons.
+Several of his sons died while studying abroad.
+His son Christen Friis became Chancellor of Denmark in 1616.
+Friis died in 1616 in Skørping and was buried on the same day as his wife Lisbeth.